JaredTMurray/plotlydiploy/README.md

 -	The [samples.json file](https://github.com/JaredTMurray/plotlydiploy/blob/main/samples.json).

 ## Summary
-In summary, all three chart shows the results for the biodiversity of the individuals base on their gender, location age and bbtype. these are filters on the demographic selection on the test subject id number.
-For the OTU ID and female a have the higheast volume of with ETHNICITY: Caucasian,GENDER: F, AGE: 24, LOCATION: Beaufort/NC, BBTYPE: I, WFREQ: 2
+In summary, all three chart show the results for the biodiversity of the individuals base on their gender, location age and bbtype.
+These are filters which contain the demographic selection on the test subject id number.
+The OTU ID, female had the highest volume of ETHNICITY: Caucasian, GENDER: F, AGE: 24, LOCATION: Beaufort/NC, BBTYPE: I, WFREQ: 2